 In the sample server, fonts are encoded in disk files or fetched from the font server.
+The two fonts required by the server, "fixed" and "cursor" are commonly compiled into the font library.
 For disk fonts, there is one file per font, with a file name like "fixed.pcf".
 Font server fonts are read over the network using the X Font Server Protocol.
 The disk directories containing disk fonts and the names of the font servers are listed together in the current "font path."